deviantony/docker-elk/extensions/fleet/README.md

 ## Known Issues

-- Logs and metrics are only collected within the Fleet Server's container.
-Ultimately, we want to emulate the behaviour of the existing Metricsbeat and Filebeat extensions, and collect logs and metrics from all ELK containers out-of-the-box.
-Unfortunately, this kind of use-case isn't (yet) well supported by Fleet, and most advanced configurations currently require running Elastic Agents in [standalone mode][fleet-standalone].
-  (Relevant resource: [Migrate from Beats to Elastic Agent][fleet-beats])
 - The Elastic Agent auto-enrolls using the `elastic` super-user.
 With this approach, you do not need to generate a service token — either using the Fleet management UI or [CLI utility][es-svc-token] — prior to starting this extension.
 However convenient that is, this approach _does not follow security best practices_, and we recommend